xuanyiying/publication-shop/docs/design.md

 # Design
 This project is a demonstration for building microservices system with golang and Kratos framework.
-It simulates an e-commerce website that sells Publications.
+It simulates an e-commerce website that sells Books.

 ## Features
 * Shows the project layout in mono-repo.
 (Which is different from the structures created with kratos-layout)